-Check the level on the dipstick.
+Check the level through the reservoir.
 The level should be in the "HOT" or "COLD" range depending on the fluid temperature.
 See Chapter 7-2 for additional information.

 Exhaust system

 If you notice any change in the sound of the exhaust or smell exhaust fumes, have the cause located and corrected immediately.
 (See engine exhaust cautions in Part 2.)